valinsky/blog/content/about.md

 +++
-type = 'page'
-title = 'About'
+title = "About"
 +++

-TDB...
+Hi, I'm Vali.
+I'm a software engineer.